neo4j-partners/virtual-graph-dbx/gds-guide.md

 # Creating a GDS Session on a Virtual Graph

-This guide explains how to run Graph Data Science (GDS) algorithms against a Neo4j Virtual Graph by creating a **GDS Session**.
+This guide explains how to run Graph Data Science algorithms against a Neo4j Virtual Graph by creating a **GDS Session**.
+The rest of the guide calls Graph Data Science GDS.

 ## Background